 Despite being based in Tasmania, Hannah Wilson played for the NT at the 2019 National Indigenous Cricket Championship and is working hard to master her as a leggie.
 She is currently playing first grade ladies in Tasmania and this will see her in good stead leading into the championship.

-Joining the Territory contingent from QLD is Jessica Bradley, Chelsea Gan, Emma Jackson, Hiruni Liyanarchchi Don, Kyra Smith, Olivia Steel and Zoe Valencic.
+Joining the Territory contingent from QLD is Ella Anderson, Jessica Bradley, Chelsea Gan, Emma Jackson, Hiruni Liyanarchchi Don, Kyra Smith, Olivia Steel and Zoe Valencic.